Atlantic Salmon Management Areas

 Beginning in 1991, Connecticut stocked large soon to be retired Atlantic salmon “broodstock” into sections of the Naugatuck River and Shetucket River.
 The fishery became very popular.
 The Fisheries Division continues to raise Atlantic salmon specifically to support this unique recreational fishing opportunity.
 These fish (average 2-5 pounds) continue to be stocked into special “Atlantic Salmon Management Areas” river sections as well as into Mount Tom Pond and Crystal Lake (Ellington).

-Adult Atlantic salmon are stocked each fall (at various times starting September, pending river conditions) into three river sections designated as “Atlantic Salmon Management Areas” and select lakes.
+Adult Atlantic salmon are stocked each fall (at various times starting in September, pending river conditions) into three river sections designated as “Atlantic Salmon Management Areas” and select lakes.
 You can search “broodstock salmon areas” on the DEEP interactive trout stocking map for the specific river stretches and find out the days since last stocked:

 - Naugatuck River